The new home for your archive.

 A working map of your tapes.

-Atlas Places — world map with markers, plus cards for Norfolk UK (121 clips), Western Cape SA, Guadix Spain, Florida US, Zermatt Switzerland
+Atlas Places — world map of places in Jude's archive, with cards for Norfolk UK, Western Cape SA, Guadix Spain, Florida US, Zermatt Switzerland

 TIMELINES

-• · A timeline per person and per place, automatically
+• · A timeline for every person and place Atlas finds

-Atlas Timelines — 12 people, 11 places, each with their own narrative timeline
+Atlas Timelines — 12 people, 11 places, each with their own timeline

 A LIFE THROUGH ATLAS